andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 Section 20(3): amended, on 6 August 2020, by section 10 of the COVID-19 Public Health Response Amendment Act 2020 (2020 No 57).
 21 Power to give directions

-An enforcement officer who has reasonable grounds to believe that a person is contravening or likely to contravene a COVID-19 order may—
+An enforcement officer who has reasonable grounds to believe that a person is contravening or likely to contravene a COVID-19 order or a rule made under section 32Q may—
 (a)

-direct that person to stop any activity that is contravening or likely to contravene the order:
+direct that person to stop any activity that is contravening or likely to contravene the order or rule:
 (b)

 direct that person to take any action to prevent or limit the extent of the person’s non-compliance.